 Risks of foreign exchange trading

-Forex Trading Case Study: Michael $2 800 in an FX trade
+Forex Trading South Africa Case Study: Michael $2 800 in an Forex trade

 As Forex is not predictable, the value of USD against ZAR dropped to 0.8850 and Michael decided to close his position.
 He lost around $USD 2 825 ($USD 500 margin he paid included).
 From his initial amount of $USD 3 500, Michael was left with around $675 USD, less any transaction costs.

 If Michael did not close his position in this trade and the value of the USD against the ZAR continued to drop, he was gonna meet a margin call and lose his initial investments.

 But if Michael and his broker had arranged a guaranteed stop loss order, this was going to cost him a fee.
 The guaranteed stop loss order was going to close him out of the trade at a particular price to avoid losing further if the market moved against him.
 This would have not covered his losses, but capped them.